jmmgr/jmmgr.github.io/cryptography/index.md

 RSA can be use to share key, encrypt and authenticate.
 Is a much more complete schema than Diffie hellman

 With RSA a user will have Public and Private Key.
 If someone wants to send him something will use the user public key (only the private key can decrypt).
-RSA relies in modular arithmetic (it can uses as well Elliptic Curve).
+RSA relies in modular arithmetic.

 ##### Modular arithmetic
 Encryption